 Both species belong to the laurel family (Lauraceae), but their botanical lineage leads to vastly different outcomes when it comes to quality, aroma, and safety.

-Native to Sri Lanka, this is the original cinnamon prized by ancient Egyptians, Greeks, and Romans.
-It’s made from the inner bark of the tree, carefully harvested and dried into thin, layered sticks that look almost like cigars.
-Because it requires such meticulous processing, Ceylon cinnamon is much more labor-intensive to produce — which explains its premium price.
+Native to Sri Lanka, this is the original cinnamon prized by ancient civilizations.
+It's made from the inner bark of the tree, carefully harvested and dried into thin, layered sticks.
+Due to meticulous processing requirements, Ceylon cinnamon is more labor-intensive to produce, resulting in its premium price.
+The European Food Safety Authority (EFSA) recognizes its low coumarin content as safe for regular consumption.

 Flavor Profiles: Sweet Subtlety vs. Bold Punch